-That being said, I have a feeling Benji will be alright.
+I have a feeling Benji will be alright, though.
 I know his type.
-He'll get a girlfriend who's beneath him in the looks department and be super stoked about it due to a Latina fetish that these kinds of fellows tend to have.
+He'll get a girlfriend who's well beneath him in the looks department and be super stoked about it due to a Latina fetish that these kinds of fellows tend to have.

 I've thought about giving him some advice; A warning about the dangers of going "full Latino."